emohamed/crb-video/README.md

     <tr>
         <th><code>set_params($params)</code></th>
         <td>
-<p>Sets multiple params of the embed source.
+            Sets multiple params of the embed source.
 The provided parapms array must contain params pairs where the key is the parameter name and the value is the parameter value.
-See params section below for reference to currently supported params. </p>

         </td>
     </tr>